Advertiser Disclosure

 Atlas Obscura

-Coming this spring, customers will be able to view guides to destinations throughout the world through Atlas Obscura.
-This will be a free service to all customers where you can explore the ins and outs of the place you’re flying to.
+Customers can view guides to destinations throughout the world through Atlas Obscura.
+This is a free service to all customers, letting you explore the ins and outs of the place you’re flying to.

 New York Times Games

 Are you a puzzle geek?
-In 2023, you’ll be able to enjoy free puzzles such as Wordle and crossword puzzles thanks to a partnership with the New York Times.
+You can enjoy free puzzles such as Wordle and crossword puzzles thanks to a partnership with the New York Times.

 Final Thoughts